learnlatex/learnlatex.github.io/en/help.md

 \end{document}
 ```

-The example is complete however you may wish to edit it to make small
+The example is complete.
+However you may wish to edit it to make small
 changes, perhaps as part of an Exercise set at the end of the lesson.

-The <button style="padding:0 1px;font-size:90%">Edit</button> button enables editing within the page, this is
+The <button style="padding:0 1px;font-size:90%">Edit</button> button enables editing within the page; this is
 marked by the removal of the LaTeX syntax highlighting and a green
 border added around the code block.
 Note that this is just a basic edit facility provided by your browser;
 there is no TeX specific editing help as found in typical editing systems that you would use with TeX.